-If you’re able to travel freely, then heading over the border and checking out a slightly different way of life is a great idea.
+If you can travel freely, then heading over the border and checking out a slightly different way of life is a great idea.
 Of course, spending time in Istanbul and really exploring this iconic and hugely historic city is a major must-do.
-When you’ve had enough, or you think you’ve seen as much you can absorb for one trip, why not make your next stop Sofia?
+When you’ve had enough or think you’ve seen as much as you can absorb for one trip, why not make your next stop Sofia?

 Let’s cover the best ways to get from Istanbul to Sofia:

-The flight time is 2 hours and 40 minutes and once you arrive at Sofia Airport you can take the shuttle into the city center.
-These run every half an hour and it takes around 35 minutes to get into the city itself.
+The flight time is 1 hour and 40 minutes, and once you arrive at Sofia Airport, you can take the shuttle into the city center.
+These run every half an hour, and it takes around 35 minutes to get into the city itself.

-Of course, if you want to return to Istanbul, you simply reverse the instructions – easy!
+Of course, if you want to return to Istanbul, you reverse the instructions – easy!

-You will need to get to the main Istanbul Otogar (bus station) in the city and then connect to your main bus from there.
+You will need to get to the main Istanbul Otogar (bus station) in the city and connect to your main bus.
 It’s a good idea to book your ticket well in advance, to secure the best prices and to avoid disappointment, as there is only one service every day going in this direction.

 The bus is run by the Matpu service, which is a Bulgarian bus company.

-The bus also runs once daily in the opposite direction too, so again, simply reverse the instructions to get from Sofia to Istanbul for your return journey, and once more, book well in advance.
+The bus runs once daily in the opposite direction, so again, simply reverse the instructions to get from Sofia to Istanbul for your return journey, and once more, book well in advance.

-If you want to see the best of the scenery, there is a train journey you can take between the two cities and the combined time will take you almost 11 hours.
+If you want to see the best scenery, you can take a train journey between the two cities and the combined time will take you almost 11 hours.
 You will need to head to Halkali, which is located in the Küçükçekmece district of Istanbul.
-If you’re not sure how to get there it’s best to jump in a taxi and ask the driver to take you to the main train station in Halkali.
+If you’re not sure how to get there, it’s best to jump in a taxi and ask the driver to take you to the central train station in Halkali.

-From there you will take a 4-hour journey to Kapikule, which is situated in Edirne and is the border crossing between Turkey and Bulgaria.
+From there, you will take a 4-hour journey to Kapikule, which is situated in Edirne and is the border crossing between Türkiye and Bulgaria.

-Obviously there may be a slight wait here whilst documents are checked and you board your ongoing train which will then take you to Svilengrad, in around 20 minutes.
-From there you board your next train to Sofia, with the final leg of your journey lasting around 4 hours and 45 minutes.
+There may be a slight wait here while documents are checked and you board your ongoing train, which will then take you to Svilengrad in around 20 minutes.
+From there, you board your next train to Sofia, with the final leg of your journey lasting approximately 4 hours and 45 minutes.
 Yes, the Istanbul to Sofia train and the Sofia-Istanbul train ride may be a difficult journey in terms of swapping trains, but if you want to really see the passing scenery, it’s an excellent option to take.

-Of course, you can choose to drive between the two cities but you need to be sure that if you’re hiring a car, it covers you to cross borders.
-Some companies don’t allow this, some do, so check this out at the point of hiring and if you’re going one way, check where you can return the car too.
-In most cases you will only be able to hire a car for this journey if it’s a return trip, i.e. you’re going to drop the car off in Istanbul once more.
+Of course, you can choose to drive between the two cities, but you need to be sure that it covers you to cross borders if you’re hiring a car.
+Some companies don’t allow this; some do, so check this out at the point of hiring and if you’re going one way, check where you can return the car too.
+In most cases, you will only be able to hire a vehicle for this journey if it’s a return trip, i.e., you’re going to drop the car off in Istanbul once more.

-Obviously, if you’re driving you will need to have the paper and card version of your driving license and an International Driving Licence too.
+If you’re driving, you will need to have the paper and card version of your driving license and an International Driving Licence too.

 The good news is that driving between Istanbul and Sofia is the fastest option, and it’s possible to reach there in just over 5 hours.
-The roads are very high quality and the only delay you might encounter is coming out of Istanbul, thanks to the traffic, and at the border crossing in Edirne.
-Again, be sure to have all your papers ready and that includes car paperwork too.
+The roads are very high quality, and the only delay you might encounter is coming out of Istanbul, thanks to the traffic and the border crossing in Edirne.
+Again, be sure to have all your papers ready, and that includes car paperwork too.